About the algebraic closure of the field of power series in several variables in characteristic zero: Homogeneous elements with respect to an Abhyankar valuation

-\begin{definition} Let $A$ be a complete $\G$-graded domain and let $\nu$ be its order function (which is a valuation).
-Let $d\in\frac{1}{q!}\G$.
-A \textit{homogeneous element with respect to $\nu$}, is an element $\g$ of a finite extension of $A$, such that its minimal polynomial $Q(Z)$ is irreducible in $A[Z]$ and has the following form:
+\begin{definition} Let $A$ be a complete $\G^+$-graded domain and let $\nu$ be its order function (which is a valuation since $A$ is a domain).
+A \textit{homogeneous element with respect to $\nu$} is an element $\g$ of a finite extension of $A$ such that its minimal polynomial $Q(Z)$ is irreducible in $A[Z]$ and has the following form: